zilexa/Homeserver/README.md

 > - Installs several other essential tools, essential for example for data migration, backups, maintenance.
 > - Optional config files for a few services (will ask y/n before downloading).For example if you are going to use torrents, consider using the QBittorrent config file.
 The Organizr config might be nice and will save you lots of time building your own "Start" page.

+### Step 2 - Prepare data and backup drives
+[Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
+Understand your goal, make sane choices for your drives.

+### Step 3 - Network configuration
+Before you can access your services outside of your home, [prepare your network](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) and get your own domain.

-### Step 2 - Prepare server and docker
+### Step 4 - Prepare server and docker
 Turn your system into a modern server with 1 click: [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for optional docker services.

 _Important Notes:_
 > - The carefully written docker-compose.yml file is _**the unique part of this guide!**_.
 It can be tailored to your needs with Minimal Effort.
-> - You cannot finalise your docker-compose without having a single path to your data and your media, covered in step 3.
+> - You cannot finalise your docker-compose without having a single path to your data and your media, covered in step 2.
-> - The services you want to access via your own domain won't work until you have completed step 4.
+> - The services you want to access via your own domain won't work until you have completed step 3.

-### Step 3 - Prepare data and backup drives
-[Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
-Understand your goal, make sane choices for your drives.

-### Step 4 - Network configuration
-Before you can access your services outside of your home, [prepare your network](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) and get your own domain.

 ### Step 5.
 Data Migration & Folder Structure
 Move files to your server data pool and [create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
 Note my folder structure might not fit your needs.
 It's up to you to decide how to structure your data.